 these are written for operation with aircraft antennae.
 Hams generally

 are using a dipole antenna which will tune differently.
-First, make sure
+First, if you're

 you have an auxiliary capacitor connected to the COND terminal to the

 GROUND terminal.
-This can be a fixed ceramic HV cap of around 200pf or a
+This can be a fixed ceramic HV cap of around 100pf.
+Be

 1. Adjust Control E to 200

 - minimum capacitance

 You can only increase the loading capacitance with Control E (200 is minimum C.) This will increase the plate current in the configuration used on 80M.
 Normally, the value of the "fixed" Auxiliary capacitor is chosen to give some adjustability on Control E for the desired loading for the frequency and antenna used.
 50pf to 100pf seems to work well most of the time (with a perfect antenna match.)
 When using a 100pf aux-C, adjustment of Control E won't be necessary.